 The date(s) on which the unauthorized Use or Disclosure was discovered.

-Identify the person(s) who used or disclosed the PHI in an unauthorized manner.
+Identify the person(s) who used or disclosed the PHI in an unauthorized manner, where reasonable and not contrary to applicable law.

-Identify the person(s) who received PHI disclosed in an unauthorized manner.
+Identify the person(s) who received PHI disclosed in an unauthorized manner, where reasonable and not contrary to applicable law.

 A description of actions, efforts, or plans undertaken by the Business associate to mitigate the harm of the unauthorized Disclosure.